 NUTR 295 Nutrition Teaching.
 Supervised teaching of nutrition in laboratories.
 Each semester.
-Prerequisite: Nutrition majors only and consent of instructor.
+Prerequisite: NUTR 245, 246, or 298; Nutrition majors only and consent of instructor.
 May be repeated for credit.
 1 semester hour.
+Typically offered Fall and Spring Terms.
 Consent Required.
 Course Repeatable.
-Maximum number of units allowed 99. '
+Maximum number of units allowed 18.

 NUTR 296 Nutrition Services in the Community Practicum.
 Experience designed to meet interest of an individual student and serve a community need.
 Off-campus site.
 Transportation is required.
 Summer.
 Prerequisite: Consent of Instructor and Nutrition majors only.
 May be repeated for credit.
-Fee: \$27.50 1-3 semester hours. % Consent Required.
+Fee: \$27.50 1-3 semester hours.
+Typically offered Fall and Spring Terms.
+Consent Required.
 Course Repeatable.
-Maximum number of units allowed 99. '
+Maximum number of units allowed 18.